DavidSWu147/SolvingMidnight/README.md

 The semi-greedy strategy is defined as follows:
 First, keep any missing qualifiers you still need.
 Then, if you have both qualifiers, keep all the 6s you rolled.
 Otherwise, keep as many 6s as you can, without going over 3 non-qualifier dice if you have kept one qualifier so far, or 2 non-qualifier dice if you have not kept any qualifiers yet.
 Finally, failing all else, default to keeping the single highest dice number.
+The enhanced semi-greedy strategy is defined as the same as the semi-greedy strategy, but with the additional caveat that if you can beat the other player's score by keeping all dice you rolled, simply keep all dice and immediately end the game.